wenchenglai/arrow/cpp/README.md

 Test data is located at arrow/data folder, there are multiple parquet files.

+## possible compilation error

+You must have libssl installed to have cryptograpic feature enabled

+`sudo apt-get install libssl-dev`

+If there are missing so file, you can simply copy them from the installation folder on development machine and store it in the same deployment folder as the executable.

 ## Test on ViX

 Copy the binary to vi3-0009 user/release folder